Ferrellgas Partners, L.P. (NYSE:FGP) Files An 8-K Other Events - Market Exclusive

 Item 8.01.
 Other Events.

-On April 7, 2020, Ferrellgas, L.P. and Ferrellgas Finance Corp., direct subsidiaries of Ferrellgas Partners, L.P., issued a press release announcing that they intend to conduct an offering of $575 million aggregate principal amount of their senior secured first lien notes due 2025 in a private offering to certain eligible purchasers (the “Offering”).
+On April 13, 2020, Ferrellgas, L.P. and Ferrellgas Finance Corp., direct subsidiaries of Ferrellgas Partners, L.P., issued a press release announcing that they had priced the previously announced add-on offering (the “Offering”) of $125 million aggregate principal amount of their senior secured first lien notes due 2025.
 A copy of the press release is attached to this Current Report on Form 8-K as Exhibit 99.1 and is incorporated by reference herein.

 The securities to be offered in the Offering have not been registered under the Securities Act of 1933, as amended (the “Securities Act”), or any state securities laws and, absent such registration, may not be offered or sold in the United States except to an exemption from, or in a transaction not subject to, the registration requirements of the Securities Act and applicable state securities laws.
 This Current Report on Form 8-K does not constitute an offer to sell or a solicitation of an offer to buy any securities.